Cyber-Jacob/cyber-jacob/README.md

 -Successfully staged and operated Multi Factor Authentication campaigns for businesses up to 500 employees, implementing Multi- and 2- factor authentication for end users in places where there was previously none.

--I've released a .ps1 script which will audit MFA policies for youre M365 tenant and report on the status of whether or not MFA is enabled, enforced, etc. It will also output
+-Built and released a .ps1 script which will audit MFA policies for youre M365 tenant and report on the status of whether or not MFA is enabled, enforced, etc. It will also output
-If you need help with deploying or auditing MFA for your small business' M365 organization, check my Powershell Plethora :) no Azure P1/P2 license required
+> If you need help with deploying or auditing MFA for your small business' M365 organization, check my Powershell Plethora :) no Azure P1/P2 license required

 -Have implemented Physical Security Key security policies for small business's critical accounts and admin roles, ensuring high levels of authentication strength for admin-level accounts at several organizations.